hci-sys/LearningInNature/uxdesignoverview.md

 ![Taskflow for identifying a plant from the Rosacease family](/img/task2.jpeg)

 ### Summary

-The participant for our second usability test was a junior attending Williams College.
-As we indicated in our future plans from the usability test check-in, for this test and the third test, we tried to emphasize diversity in the experience levels of the students that we had perform the test.
-Thus, this student was one who had minimal experience with hiking, but enjoyed the idea of walking around in nature.
-We thought that through bringing in the experience of a user like this, we might be able to see if our design was simple and informative enough to be beneficial to a beginner user rather than confusing.
-Like the last test, this one was conducted in Eco Café at night as the location was quiet which allowed everyone to focus on the task.
-For this test, Rudy was the main person interacting with the user while Gaurnett played the part of the computer and Eric took notes.

 The general process of the test was the same as for the first usability test with us starting by explaining the purpose of the test and the two tasks we wanted the user to perform.
 The tasks that we gave the user for this test were a bit more specific in that we asked the user to pick the shortest nearby hike and begin navigation for that route and we asked them to identify a wildlife that they observe in their Biology Class.
 One key difference though was that we aimed to provide a bit less guidance than we did in the first test by encouraging the user to think a little deeper about some of the questions they had rather than answering every question about functionality and what different buttons did.